This article may contain compensated links. Please read disclaimer for more info.

 35- Play Pétanque with the Locals

 A popular game among the locals in Paris is pétanque.
-Pétanque is a game like boules and is mostly played during the summer months, however even in the cooler months or poor weather, there are dedicated places where you can play indoors.
+Pétanque is a game like boules and is mostly played during the summer months.

 The game of pétanque doesn’t discriminate, and across Paris, you’ll find young and old players, men and women, professionals and amateurs.
 Basically, people from all walks of life love playing this game.